Common surface features of Mars: Slope streaks

-Dark slope streaks on mesa, as seen by HiRISE under HiWish program Location is Amazonis quadrangle.

 Recurrent slope lineae

 Recurrent slope lineae are small dark streaks on slopes that elongate in warm seasons.
 They may be evidence of liquid water.

 Image of disk of Mars taken by Viking.
 Arrow shows location of recurrent slope lineae in following HiRISE images.

 Labeled map of features near to Coprates Chasma.
 Arrow shows location of recurrent slope lineae in following HiRISE images.

 Wide view of part of Valles Marineris, as seen by HiRISE under HiWish program Box shows location of recurrent slope lineae that are enlarged in next image.

 Close, color view of recurrent slope lineae, as seen by HiRISE under HiWish program Arrows point to some of the recurrent slope lineae.
 Fan may have been built up by past recurrent slope lineae.

 Recurrent slope lineae elongate when the slopes are at their warmest.
 Near the equator, RSL elongate on northern slopes in the northern summer and on the southern slopes in the southern summer.